 On April 13, 2004, the LMDC Board approved the Final Generic Environmental Impact Statement.
 On June 2, 2004, LMDC issued a Record of Decision and Findings Statement, concluding the environmental review process.
-Both documents are available on LMDC's website at www.Renewnyc.com.
+Both documents and certain supplemental documents are available on LMDC's website at www.Renewnyc.com.